xapi-project/xen-api/xen-api-plugin/service.md

 Summary
 -------

-This API allows you to interact securely with a custom service that has been installed in a XenServer/XCP system.
+This API allows you to interact securely and efficiently with a custom service that has been installed in a XenServer/XCP system.
+This is an extension of the existing "XenAPI plugin" mechanism which achieves lower overhead, by avoiding calling fork() and exec() per request.

 All requests to communicate with the custom service are authenticated by the XenServer/XCP host before the request is forwarded.